GhostSelfbot/Branding/README.md

-# Branding
+# 🎨 Ghost Branding

-Branding for Ghost.
+All downloadable images of Ghost's branding, old and new.